muammar/awesome/README.md

 2. Change the `theme.font` size in
    `/usr/share/awesome/themes/<yourtheme>/theme.lua` to `16`.

-**Note**: these settings shouldn't play well with external monitors.
+**Note**: these settings shouldn't play well with external monitors, and they
+    are far from being perfect.

 Screenshot
 ==========